 2. Keep them company

 It’s important to visit as often as you can.
-You’ll be able to watch out for any problems and advocate for better care.
+You’ll be able to spot any problems and advocate for better care.
 They’ll also feel safer and are less likely to become disoriented when people they trust are around.

-If other family members and friends are available, work out a schedule so you’ll be able to spread out the visits and maximize the time your older adult will have company.
+If other family members and friends are available, work out a schedule so you can spread out the visits and maximize the time your older adult has company.

 Some activities to enjoy during a visit include: